logikal/lslock/README.md

     No output means there are no locked files in the specified directory

 Optional Arguments:
-    -d, --directory <path>           the path to look for locked files in
+    -d, --directory <path>           the path to look for locked files in (default: /tmp/lslock-test)
 ```

 ## Installation